ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 	*
 		- nz_v

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=3-4 above for details).
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=3-4 above for details).

 	*
 		- nz_v_start

-		- is a scalar of type Int32 that is used for reverse communication (see status=3-4 above for details).
+		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details).

 	*
 		- nz_v_end

-		- is a scalar of type Int32 that is used for reverse communication (see status=3-4 above for details).
+		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details).

 	*
 		- nz_p

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=4 above for details).
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=4 above for details).

 	*
 		- nz_p_end

-		- is a scalar of type Int32 that is used for reverse communication (see status=4 above for details).
+		- is a scalar of type INT that is used for reverse communication (see status=4 above for details).

 	*
 		- w